ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ### `error`

-Fired when the editor crashes after its initialization.
+Fired when the editor crashes (except of crashes during the editor initialization).
 Once the editor is crashed, the internal watchdog mechanism restarts the editor and fires the [ready](#ready) event.

 ## Styling